 "So as much as I'd like to fight and force you yet again out of my life, I find I have to play nice."
 Buffy held out her hand to the other slayer.
 "Truce?"

 Faith considered for a moment.
 She knew it could still be a set-up.
 Tentatively she reached out until Buffy gripped her hand.
 She tensed, but nothing happened and relief filled her.
 "Truce," she said.

 Buffy let go and started walking back toward the house.
 Then she stopped and turned around.
 Her face was hard.
 "Truce or no truce, if you hurt Giles, I'll destroy you."

 Faith straightened.
 "I'm not going to hurt him."

 "See that you don't."
 Buffy turned and walked away fast.

 Faith watched her go.
 So this was what an olive branch felt like.
 She wondered if it was normally used to whip the other person in the face.
 She sighed.
 It didn't matter.
 They needed peace between them.
 She and Buffy, all of them really.
 They needed to get on with life again.
 To learn to fight together.
 So that when the next evil thing came to town, they'd be ready.

 But that was later.
 She preferred to focus on now.
 And Giles might just be waking up.
 Their activities the night before had worn him out.
 She hoped he wasn't still tired.
-Smiling wickedly, she hurried back to the apartment.
+Smiling in what he would no doubt call a wicked way, she hurried back to the apartment.